 This repeated holdout procedure, sometimes also called Monte Carlo Cross-Validation, provides with a better estimate of how well our model may perform on a random test set, and it can also give us an idea about our model’s stability — how the model produced by a learning algorithm changes with different training set splits.
 The following figure shall demonstrate how repeated holdout validation may look like for different training-test split using the Iris dataset to fit to 3-nearest neighbors classifiers.

 To produce the subplot on the left, I performed 50 stratified training/test splits with 75 samples in the test and training set each; a K-nearest neighbors model was fit to the training set and evaluated on the test set in each repetition.
 The average accuracy of these 50 50/50 splits was 95%.
-I followed the same procedure to produce the left subplot.
+I followed the same procedure to produce the right subplot.
 Here, I repeatedly performed 90/10 splits, though, so that the test set consisted of only 15 samples.
 This time, the average accuracy over these 50 splits was 96%.
 Back to the plot above: It really demonstrates two of the points that we previously discussed.
 First, we see that the variance of our estimate increases as the size of the test set decreases.
 Second, we see a small increase in the pessimistic bias when we decrease the size of the training set — we withhold more training data in the 50/50 split, which may be the reason why the average performance over the 50 splits is slightly lower compared to the 90/10 splits.

 In the next section, we look at an alternative method for evaluating a model’s performance; we will talk about different flavors of the bootstrap method that are commonly used to infer the uncertainty of a performance estimate.